Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Mowing

 A new lawn should be mowed as soon as it reaches regular mowing height.
 The mower should be sharp because a dull blade might rip young seedlings out of the soil.
 Then regular mowing, usually weekly, during the growing season is the main task in maintaining a lawn.
-It is a good idea to vary the mowing pattern.
+If the wheel tracks are still visible from the last mowing, then it is a good idea to vary the mowing pattern.
 I mow a clockwise spiral one week, then north-south the next week, then a counterclockwise spiral, then east-west.
 This prevents ruts from running the mower wheels in the same track each time.
+For riding mowers, I mow a different width on the second round, either one-third, two-thirds or full width.
+This varies the wheel tracks for the rest of the yard.

 Mowing height is measured from the mower blade to the ground with the mower sitting on a flat surface.
 Mowing height for most grasses is 1.5 to 2 inches.
-For the summer, a mowing height of 2.5 to 3 inches will reduce water and fertilizer needs.
-Mowing at 1.5 inches during the rainy season reduces disease problems.
-Grass should be mowed as soon as it reaches one and a half times mowing height so only one third of the grass height it mowed off.
+For the summer, a mowing height of 2.5 to 3.5 inches will reduce water and fertilizer needs.
+Mowing at 1.5-2 inches during the rainy season reduces disease problems.
+Grass should be mowed as soon as it reaches one and a half times mowing height so only one third of the grass height is mowed off.
 If grass is allowed to get tall, then cut short, the soft, lush base of the grass will be exposed to hot sun and it will burn and turn brown.
-For tall grass, set the mowing height higher, then, a few days later, mow the lawn again at the regular height.
+If the lawn gets too tall, set the mowing height higher, then, a few days later, mow the lawn again at the regular height.
+This is especially important during hot weather.

 I recommend buying a mower that can either mulch or bag the clippings.
-Mulching the clippings back into the lawn builds up the soil and requires less fertilizer, but if the grass is tall or wet, the clippings may pile up and smother the grass.
+Grasscycling, that is, mulching the clippings back into the lawn, builds up the soil and requires less fertilizer.
+However, if the grass is tall or wet, the clippings might pile up and smother the grass.
 The grass clippings should be bagged if they start to pile up.
-Also, it is better to bag the clippings if kids or guests will be tracking grass clippings into the house.
+Also, it is better to bag the clippings before a party if kids or guests might track grass clippings into the house.

 Edging